cisco-en-programmability/terraform-provider-dnacenter/docs/resources/reports.md

 - `display_name` (String) filter label/displayname
 - `name` (String) filter name
 - `type` (String) filter type
-- `value` (List of String) value of filter. data type is based on the filter type.
+- `value` (String) value of filter. data type is based on the filter type.
 Use the filter definitions from the view to fetch the options for a filter.

 <a id="nestedblock--parameters--view--format"></a>